 Provide Education to Caregivers and Family Members

-Family members and staff who are unfamiliar with aphasia should be provided with education on how to communicate more effectively with the patient.
-OT should be letting relevant family and staff know what communication strategies are working during their sessions and what types to avoid.
+Family members and staff who are unfamiliar with aphasia should also be provided with education on how to communicate more effectively with the patient.
+You as the OT should be letting relevant family and staff know what communication strategies are working during their sessions and as well as what types to avoid.

 What would you add to this list that has helped you when working with clients with aphasia?
-Please share in the comments below.
+Please share your experiences and thoughts in the comments below.